Sara-mac2002/EmSecBert_/README.md

 # EMsecBERT: A Fine-tuned BERT-based LLM for Automated Cybersecurity Threat Analysis of Electric Mobility
 This repository provides the first open-source fine-tuned BERT-based Large Language Model specifically designed for automated cybersecurity threat analysis in electric mobility infrastructure.
-This work presents a complete methodology from dataset creation to model deployment for Named Entity Recognition in cybersecurity threat descriptions.
 ## Overview
 Electric mobility infrastructure integrates information and communication technologies to enhance operational efficiency, but this integration also introduces significant cybersecurity vulnerabilities.
 This research addresses the challenge through:
 - **Dataset Construction** : Semi-automated creation of annotated cybersecurity datasets